 \end{enumerate}

-To generate the expressive performance phrase.
-We follow a six-fold cross-validation pattern: for each performer in the corpus, we use all his/her recorded phrases of Clementi's Op.36 No.2 to No.6 to train a model.
+To generate the expressive performance phrase correctly, we follow a six-fold cross-validation pattern:For each performer in the corpus, we use all his/her recorded phrases of Clementi's Op.36 No.2 to No.6 to train a model.
 Then the model is used to generate all phrases from Clementi's Op.36 No.1.
-The generate phrases and the performer's recordings of piece No.1 will all be included as samples.
+The generated phrases and the performer's recordings of piece No.1 are allincluded as samples.
 The process is repeated, but each time the piece excluded for training will be changed to No.2, No.3 and so on.
-So all six pieces will have a computer generated version (trained by each player's corpus) and a recorded version.
+So all six pieces will have a computer-generated version (trained by each player's corpus) and a recorded version.

 We have also tried using all performers' recordings to train a single model.
 However, the expressive variation from that model is much smaller than a model trained by a single performer's recordings.
 This is because expression from different performers may cancel each other out.
 This phenomena can be found in the distribution histograms for each performance features (Fig. \ref{fig:distonset}, Fig. \ref{fig:distdur} and Fig. \ref{fig:distvel}).
 The features generated from the full corpus are slightly more concentrated, which results in less dramatic expression.